-Unfortunately a lot of people subscribe to premium-rate texts by mistake – for example, by failing to tick or untick a box on a website or replying to a message.
+Unfortunately a lot of people subscribe to premium rate text (SMS) messages by mistake – for example, by failing to tick or untick a box on a website or replying to a message.

 This means you should be even more careful when entering competitions or registering for a service.

 Think of your phone like your credit card - if you give out your number, you could be charged.

 Unless you're really confident you know how a website will use your number, don’t enter it online.